-34 website, carsharing websites, street imagery from Google Maps in July 2015, and Georgetown BID 35 reports.
-This section concludes with a brief description of carsharing locations within the transit study
+34 website, carsharing websites, street imagery from Google Maps in July 2015, and Georgetown BID nearby station.
+Two Metrorail stations are located near the study area: Foggy Bottom-GWU and Rosslyn.

-36 area.

 37 3.4.1 METRO ACCESS

 38 Georgetown is not served directly by Metrorail, so travelers must either walk or take a Metrobus to a